top of page

 How to draw an octopus

-Before diving into the depths of your creativity, let's gather the essential tools for your octopus adventure:
+Before diving into the depths of your creativity, let's gather the essential drawing materials for your octopus adventure:

 • Pencils: A range of pencils (HB, 2B, 4B) will allow you to create different shades and textures.